avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

 and implementation.
 Some of them are related to limitations found in the current implementation, that were found to be too hard to remove without major breakage.
-Also, missing features that are deemed important were fit better in a different architecture.
+Also, missing features that are deemed important would be a better fit wihin a different architecture.

 For instance, these are the current limitations of the Avocado test
 runner:

-* Test execution limited to the same machine, given that the communication between runner and test is a Python queue (the remote runner plugins actually execute an Avocado Job remotely, with all the overhead and complications that it brings)
+* Test execution limited to the same machine, given that the communication between runner and test is a Python queue
-* Test execution is limited to a single test at a time (non-parallel)
+* Test execution is limited to a single test at a time (serial execution)
 * Test processes are not properly isolated and can affect the test runner (including the "UI")

 And these are some features which it's believed to be more easily implemented under a different architecture and implementation:

-* Remote execution
+* Remote test execution
 * Different test execution isolation models provided by the test runner (process, container, virtual machine)
 * Distributed execution of tests across a pool of any combination of